ggouws/HPC_RNAseq/README.md

 More details of the optional parameters can be found below or in the Trimmomatic [manual](http://www.usadellab.org/cms/index.php?page=trimmomatic)

   - ILLUMINACLIP: These settings are used to find and remove Illumina adapters.
 First, a fasta file of known adapter sequences is given, followed by the number of mismatches allowed between the adapter and read sequence and then thresholds for how accurate the alignment is between the adapter and read sequence.
-The fasta file of adapter sequences ('TruSeq3-PE-2.fa') is provided in your downloaded 'scripts' folder.
+The fasta file of standard Illumina adapter sequences ('TruSeq3-PE-2.fa') is provided in your downloaded 'scripts' folder.
-  - SLIDINGWINDOW: This specifies to scan the read quality over a 4 bp window, cutting when the average quality drops below the specified phred score.
+  - SLIDINGWINDOW: This specifies to scan the read quality over a given size window (4 bases in the example below), cutting when the average quality drops below the specified phred score (Q30 below).
   - LEADING: The minimum quality value required to keep a base at the start of the read.
   - TRAILING: The minimum quality value required to keep a base at the end of the read.
   - CROP: Cut the read to a specified length.
   - HEADCROP: Cut the specified number of bases from the start of the read.
   - MINLEN: This specifies the minimum length of a read to keep; any reads shorter than the specified length are discarded.
     <br><br>
 An example of how to run Trimmomatic can be found below.
 The parameters provided are fairly standard quality thresholds.
 You are welcome to try these, evaluate how your data are filtered and then consider other parameters.

 <br><br>